Celebrating Our History: 50 Years of LGBTQ Health

 The 1980’s were a devastating time, and CHP was seeing patients suffering from HIV-related illness in droves.
 In 1985, with funding from the Robert Wood Johnson Foundation, CHP opened the nation’s first community-based HIV clinic in conjunction with Bellevue Hospital.
 CHP not only treated patients with AIDS and AIDS-related complications, but created the “AIDS Assessment Program” – an innovative, first of its kind program to assess risk and help prevent transmission of HIV/AIDS.

 We’ve come a long way.
 There have been insurmountable challenges and incredible opportunities.
 We have not only risen to the occasion, but, like our communities, have risen above.
-We look forward to a future built on the foundation of those who fought so we might love, and lived so that we might thrive.
+We look forward to a future built on the foundation of those who fought so we might love, and lived so we might thrive.
 Our future is only possible because of the foundation built upon those who came before.
 Thank you for sharing with us in this journey.